top of page

 Research about Evira

-Evira has been evaluated clinically and in a research context in various forms for several years.
-Treatment with Evira gives, on average, twice as good an effect compared to traditional treatment.
+Evira has been clinically evaluated and studied in research settings in various forms over several years.
+Treatment with Evira yields, on average, twice the effect compared to traditional treatment.

 One-year study in clinical practice

-In our latest one-year study together with prominent researchers from Karolinska Institutet, the first 107 patients at the Martina Children's Hospital Center for Weight Health were able to use Evira's platform and treatment method for a year.
-A matched control group of 321 patients was randomly selected from the national quality registry BORIS who received traditional childhood obesity treatment during the same time period.
+In our one-year study, that we carried out together with prominent researchers from Karolinska Institutet, the first 107 patients at the Martina Children's Hospital Center for Weight Health were able to use Evira's platform and treatment method for a year.
+A matched control group of 321 patients, who were randomly selected from the national quality register BORIS, received traditional childhood obesity treatment during the same time period.
 The intervention group using Evira had a relative weight loss of 0.30 BMI SDS units, compared to the control group which averaged 0.15 BMI SDS units.

 Mean change in BMI SDS for Evira patients (dark gray) and the control group of BORIS patients (light gray) after 1 year of treatment divided by sex, age and degree of obesity in the 1-year study.

-In addition to being able to see twice as good treatment results with Evira compared to traditional treatment, we were able to see a big effect on teenagers - a treatment group that has been very difficult to reach before with traditional treatment.
+In addition to being able to see twice as good treatment results with Evira compared to traditional treatment, we were able to see a big effect on teenagers - a treatment group which traditionally has been very difficult to reach with traditional treatment.

 Feasibility study

-In Evira's beginnings, the platform was tested in a small feasibility study at three clinics over a period of six months.
+During Evira’s initial phase, the platform was tested in a small feasibility study at three clinics over a period of six months.
 The study showed a good treatment effect after six months compared to traditional treatment, and showed that patients and therapists were very satisfied with the platform.

 feasibility_trial_image (1).png